koding/kdlearn/guides/change-shell.md

 sudo passwd <your koding username>
 ```
 Input a password at the prompt and make sure you pick something secure.
 Going forward, this will be the password for the user account
 on your Koding VM.

-> type:success
+> type:tip
 > Note: This does not change your Koding.com password.
 That remain the same.

 Now type in: